File uploads

 Accessing uploaded file

-To access uploaded files, call the getFiles() method on the request service from within your controller:
+To access uploaded files, call the getFiles() method on the request service from within your controller.
+This returns an instance of Krystal\Http\FileTransfer\FileEntity.

 public function uploadAction()